-Investing in our common stock involves a high degree of risk.
-You should carefully consider the risks described below and all of the other information set forth in this prospectus before deciding to invest in shares of our common stock.
+Investing in our securities involves a high degree of risk.
+You should carefully consider the risks described below and all of the other information set forth in this prospectus before deciding to invest in our securities.
 If any of the events or developments described below occur, our business, financial condition or results of operations could be negatively affected.
-In that case, the trading price of our common stock could decline, and you could lose all or part of your investment in our common stock.
+In that case, the trading price of our securities could decline, and you could lose all or part of your investment in our securities.